coq/opam/README.md

-# OPAM archive for Coq
+# opam archive for Coq

-All [OPAM](https://opam.ocaml.org) repositories for Coq packages live here.
+All [opam](https://opam.ocaml.org) repositories for Coq packages live here.
 Packages are organized according to the [layout](https://coq.inria.fr/opam-layout.html).

 ## Repositories